Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Spherical Harmonics

-The $m$ denotes the order and $n$ the degree for $n \ge 0$ and $m \in \{-n, \dots, n\}$.
+We expand functions $\Phi$ on the surface using the spherical harmonics where The $m$ denotes the order and $n$ the degree for $n \ge 0$ and $m \in \{-n, \dots, n\}$.
 The $P^m_n$ denote the \textit{Associated Legendre Polynomials}.
 We denote by $\theta$ the azimuthal angle and by $\phi$ the polar angle of the spherical coordinates~\cite{HanBookSphericalHarmonics2010}.
 We work with real-valued functions and use that modes are self-conjugate in the sense $Y^m_n = \overline{Y^{-m}_n}$.